jorik041/ModernRobot/README.md

 3) Real market trading driver (Alfa-Direct integration planned)
 4) Real trading realization on server.

-Please, use this code for your needs on your own risk.
+Please, use this code for your needs at your own risk.